 Cost of residency

 The cost for a 10-day residency for non-MFA students is $900, or $850 for members of the Whidbey Island Writers Association.
-Payment does not include meals and lodging and is due after you’ve been accepted into the program.
+Payment is due after you’ve been accepted into the residency.

 Meals and lodging costs are not included in the residency fee.
 We offer rooms at the Captain Whidbey on a first come, first served basis.
 The typical cost for a room at the Inn is $1225 for the 9 nights of residency ($130 per night).
 Meals are also available for advance purchase at the Inn.
 There are various meal plans to choose from for example a full-meal package includes all breakfasts, lunches and dinners for approximately $450.
 Meals and lodging can also be found in the Coupeville area.